javieracevedo/chip-8-emulator/README.md

 ## About the Project

 This is an implementation of the CHIP-8 interpreter / VM / "Emulator" from the 1970s.
-Below is an overview of its features, specifications ,and the tools I used to implement it, as well as how to run it.
+Below is an overview of its features, specifications,and the tools I used to implement it, as well as how to run it.

 ### Built with